Gavin Smith (film studio executive): Investigation

-On June 8, police, accompanied by a SWAT team, executed a search warrant at a Canoga Park home belonging to a couple identified as John and Chandrika Creech, in connection with the case.
-After five hours, they emerged with several boxes and a computer, and towed away a black Audi sport-utility vehicle.
-Although searches like this are unusual in a missing-persons case, and homicide detectives were reportedly among the investigators present, the LACSD emphasized that it was still a missing-persons case and no evidence of foul play had yet been discovered.
-A lawyer for the Creeches who spoke with reporters at the scene said it was the second search of the house in the past month, but refused to comment further.
+On June 8, police, accompanied by a SWAT team, executed a search warrant at a Canoga Park home belonging to a couple identified as John and Chandrika Creech in connection with the case.
+After five hours, they emerged with several boxes and a computer and towed away a black Audi sport-utility vehicle.
+Although searches like this are unusual in a missing-persons case and homicide detectives were reportedly among the investigators present, the LACSD emphasized that it was still a missing-persons case and no evidence of foul play had yet been discovered.
+A lawyer for the Creeches who spoke with reporters at the scene said it was the second search of their house in the past month but refused to comment further.
 Later, it was reported that more than 20 search warrants had been issued so far and police had seized cellphones and other files from the Creech house.

-Two weeks later, more details about why the Creeches' house might have been searched were reported.
+Two weeks later, more details about why the Creeches' house may have been searched were reported.
 Los Angeles County Sheriff's Lt.
-Dave Dolson said Smith met Chandrika Creech while they were both in drug rehab, and that they were in a romantic relationship.
-After it had started in 2008, she had broken it off at the request of her husband John Creech, a convicted drug dealer who was facing new charges at the time of the search, and had reportedly had no contact with Smith other than an email exchange in 2008.
+Dave Dolson said Smith met Chandrika Creech while they were both in drug rehab and that they were in a romantic relationship.
+After the affair had begun in 2008, she had broken it off at the request of her husband John Creech, a convicted drug dealer who was facing new charges at the time of the search and had reportedly had no contact with Smith other than an email exchange in 2008.

-Smith's family and friends spent the second weekend of July passing out fliers and putting up posters in Sylmar, the city's northernmost neighborhood.
+Smith's family and friends spent the second weekend of July distributing fliers and putting up posters in Sylmar, the city's northernmost neighborhood.
 According to them, the detectives investigating Smith's disappearance said his last cellphone ping had come from the area.
 "The police have led us specifically to this area," she said to reporters.

 Since the search of the Creeches, the LACSD had not made any more public moves related to the case.
 John Creech pleaded guilty to the drug charges and was sentenced to eight years in prison in September 2012.
 America's Most Wanted did a segment on the case in October.